MichelEChaghoury/InterviewPreparation/FAQ.md

 ## Why you have frequently changed jobs and now applying for this position?

-First of all I want to say that I appreciate your concerns, and I would have them too of I were you.
-The reason for me changing jobs so frequently is because I did not reaserch the companies enough before applying for the jobs and I haven't yet found the right company with the ambitions and workplace culture I am seeking, I also haven't found a role where my skills, knowledge and experience have been fully utilized.
-However I have reaserched your company in great detail and I want to reassure you that I am willing to build a strong and long term career at your company
+First of all, I want to say that I appreciate your concerns, and I would have them too if I were you.
+The reason for my changing jobs so frequently is that I did not research the companies enough before applying for the jobs and I haven't yet found the right company with the ambitions and workplace culture I am seeking, I also haven't found a role where my skills, knowledge, and experience have been fully utilized.
+However, I have researched your company in great detail and I want to reassure you that I am willing to build a strong and long-term career at your company

 ## Why do you want this job?

 I want this job for three reasons.
 The first reason is that my skills and qualities are a great match for the job description.
 This means I can get up to speed quickly in the role, and you won't have to spend your valuable time closely monitoring me.
 The second reason is that I am passionate about this type of work.
 We spend a lot of time at work, and I want that time to be put to good use in a role I love, and where I can see the difference my contribution is making to the team.
 Finally, I want this job because it is with your company.
-I have been following your company for some time, I am ippressed by your track record of achievements, you are clearly a company that has execellent standards, good values and ethics, and you create an inclusive working environment where there is opportunity for everyone.
+I have been following your company for some time, and I am impressed by your track record of achievements, you are a company that has excellent standards, good values, and ethics, and you create an inclusive working environment where there is opportunity for everyone.

 ## What would you do if you made a serious mistake at work?